KuroHiKori/port/README.md

 ## Copyright and Plagarism Notes

 - I used a template from https://colorlib.com/ that was free to use
+- its (it's it's not its) this one https://colorlib.com/wp/template/transcend/

 ### Images
 - All images where my own